 After sorting out the visa, the remaining arrangements were the same as for any trip abroad.
 Like many African countries, Gabon actually requires a vaccination card.
 Unlike many others, they actually check if you have it.
 Those travelling without one, will have a delightful encounter with the airport vaccination services – an experience that will set them back with XAF 15000 (USD 30).

 My first impression of Libreville was that of a clean and well-kept town, with nice, decent roads, and modest, yet modern buildings in the central areas.

 The Gabonese will complain how jams are horrible and that people drive like crazy.
 For someone used to Nairobi, that is an exaggeration!
 Compared to most African capital cities, Libreville is calm, orderly and seemingly well-governed.

-In Libreville, the menace of minibus taxis, the scourge of many African cities, has been successfully phased out, contributing significantly to a somewhat orderly traffic situation.
-Travellers may however get surprised by the fact that most taxis operate on a sharing basis, so don’t think you’ll have a taxi for yourself unless you’ve specifically agreed so with the driver, at a premium price.
+In Libreville, the menace of minibus taxis, the scourge of many African cities, has been successfully phased out.
+This contributes significantly to a somewhat orderly traffic situation.
+Travelers may however get surprised by the fact that most taxis operate on a sharing basis, so don’t think you’ll have a taxi for yourself unless you’ve specifically agreed so with the driver, at a premium price.